Wrestle the Bear, 2012

 This work is a part of the exhibition, Cognitio Arsphobiae, curated by Melissa Steckbauer & Alex Tennigkeit

 The Wand, Berlin

-Together with the graphic designer Catrin Sonnabend, we will produce a 48-page, black
+Together with the graphic designer Catrin Sonnabend, we have produced a 48-page, black and white catalog."

 Photos: Alex Tennigkeit & Mike Terry

 To see the complete works from that exhibition, click.